rpanther/rpanther.github.io/index.md

   - image_path: /assets/images/about.jpg
     alt: "about"
     title: "ℹ️ About"
-    excerpt: "Panther born in 2016 with the idea to explore huge enviroments outdoor"
+    excerpt: "Panther born in 2016 with the idea to explore huge environments outdoor"
     url: "/about/"
     btn_label: "About Panther"
     btn_class: "btn--success"